juspay/hyperswitch-docs/explore-hyperswitch/payment-flows-and-management/quickstart/payment-links/create.md

 Payment links are created using [Payments Create](https://api-reference.hyperswitch.io/api-reference/payments/payments--create) API. `payment_link` field should be sent as true in the request.
 Payment links cannot be confirmed during creation, hence `confirm` cannot be true.

 Each field in the request uses a fallback logic.
+Below is the order of preference -
+- Config sent during payment link creation
+- Config set for the business profile
+- Default values for payment link config

-Preference is always given to the config sent in the payment create request, next to the business profile config and default config is used as a fallback.
-Refer to [this](explore-hyperswitch/payment-flows-and-management/quickstart/payment-link/configurations.md) section for a default UI for payment links.
+Refer to [this](explore-hyperswitch/payment-flows-and-management/quickstart/payment-links/configurations.md) section for a default UI for payment links.

-# Create default Payment links
+# Create Payment link using business profile config

-Creating a payment link uses the configured UI config for the given profile in the request.
+Creating a payment link uses the UI config set for the given profile in the request.

 {% code %}
 ```